DataDog/datadog-cdk-constructs/README.md

 ## Automatically Grant AWS Secret Read Access to Lambda Execution Role
 **Only Available in datadog-cdk-constructs-v2**

-To automatically grant your lambda's execution role read access to a given secret, please pass in `apiKeySecret` in place of `apiKeySecretArn` when initializing the Datadog construct.
+To automatically grant your lambda execution roles read access to a given secret, please pass in `apiKeySecret` in place of `apiKeySecretArn` when initializing the Datadog construct.

 ```
 const { Secret } = require('aws-cdk-lib/aws-secretsmanager');